Jpt5832/blockly-Java-Generator/README.md

     - Open the newly added blockly-java-generator on your Desktop or whatever location you specified
     - Navigate to /demos/java_class directory
          - You should only see index.html file in the java_class folder
-     - Double-click index.html to load the tool!
+     - Double-click the index.html file in the java_class folder to load the tool!

 ## Using the Tool Again
 There are multiple ways to run this Tool again!